 You upgrade the Feather package in one of the following ways:

-NOTE: If you choose to upgrade via NuGet, you must work in a separate folder - not directly in the Bootstrap folder.
+NOTE: If you choose to upgrade via NuGet, you must work in a separate folder - not directly in Bootstrap, Foundation, or SemanticUI folders.
 This is because the upgrade process can overwrite your customizations.
 Make sure you create a backup of your custom templates.

 Back To Top